iamseeley/go-forth/content/page/index.md

 ---
-title: 'Go-Forth 2.0'
+title: 'Go-Forth'
-description: 'Post 1 this is.'
+description: 'a static site generator written in go'
 ---

 **A static site generator written in Go.**